Haiti: Post-Aristide era (2004–present)

-General elections had been planned for January 2010 but were postponed due to the earthquake.
+General elections had been planned for January 2010, but were postponed due to the earthquake.
 Elections were held on 28 November 2010 for the senate, the parliament and the first round of the presidential elections.
-The run-off between Michel Martelly and Mirlande Manigat took place on 20 March 2011, and preliminary results, released on 4 April, named Michel Martelly the winner.
-In 2011, both former dictator Jean-Claude Duvalier and Jean-Bertrand Aristide returned to Haiti; attempts to try Duvalier for crimes committed under his rule were shelved following his death in 2014.
+The run-off between Michel Martelly and Mirlande Manigat declared Martelly the winner.
+In 2011, both former presidents Jean-Claude Duvalier and Jean-Bertrand Aristide returned to Haiti; attempts to try Duvalier for crimes committed under his rule were shelved following his death in 2014.
 In 2013, the Haitian government called for European governments to pay reparations for slavery and establish an official commission for the settlement of past wrongdoings.
 Meanwhile, after continuing political wrangling with the opposition and allegations of electoral fraud, Martelly agreed to step down in 2016 without a successor in place.
 After numerous postponements, partly owing to the effects of devastating Hurricane Matthew, elections were held in November 2016 with a record low voter turnout of just 17%.
 The victor, Jovenel Moïse of the Haitian Tèt Kale Party, was sworn in as president in 2017.
-Protests began on 7 July 2018, in response to increased fuel prices.
-Over time these protests evolved into demands for the resignation of president Moïse.

-On 7 July 2021, President Moïse was assassinated in an attack on his private residence, and First Lady Martine Moïse was hospitalized.
-Amid the political crisis, the government of Haiti installed Ariel Henry as the acting prime minister on 20 July 2021.
-On 14 August 2021, Haiti suffered another huge earthquake, with many casualties.
-The earthquake also damaged Haiti's economic conditions and led to a rise in gang violence which, by September 2021, had escalated to a long-lasting full-blown gang war and other violent crimes within the country.
-As of March 2022, Haiti still had no president, no parliamentary quorum, and a dysfunctional high court due to a lack of judges.
-In 2022, protests against the government and rising fuel prices intensified.
+Protests began on 7 July 2018 in response to increased fuel prices.
+Over time, these protests evolved into demands for the resignation of president Moïse.
+On 7 July 2021, Moïse was assassinated in an attack on his private residence, and First Lady Martine Moïse was hospitalized in Miami.
+Amid the political crisis, the government of Haiti installed Ariel Henry as the acting prime minister on 20 July.
+On 14 August, Haiti suffered another huge earthquake, with many casualties.
+The earthquake also damaged Haiti's economic conditions and led to a rise in gang violence which by September 2021 had escalated to a long-lasting full-blown gang war and other violent crimes within the country.
+As of March 2022, Haiti still has no president, no parliamentary quorum, and a dysfunctional high court due to a lack of judges.
+2022 protests against the government and rising fuel prices intensified.

-By the end of 2023, gangs and armed groups controlled an estimated 80% of the capital, Port-au-Prince.
+By late 2023, gangs and armed groups controlled an estimated 80% of the capital, Port-au-Prince.
 During 2023, gangs killed 4,789 people, kidnapped 2,490 more and displaced an estimated 362,000 from their homes (mostly in Port-au-Prince).
 Doctors, lawyers, and other wealthy members of society were kidnapped and held for ransom.
 Many victims were killed when ransom demands were not met, leading those with the means to do so to flee the country, further hampering efforts to pull the country out of the crisis.
 It is estimated that amidst the crisis up to 20% of qualified medical staff had left Haiti by the end of 2023.